-Interim Ministry Partners (hereafter “IMP”), represented by a member of the IMP team (hereafter “Representative”), and the designated leaders of your church (hereafter “Leaders”) have agreed to enter into a short-term partnership (i.e., a “Search Consulting Relationship”) for the purpose of strengthening/encouraging the church and finding the new minister God is calling to serve the church.
+Interim Ministry Partners (IMP), represented by a member of the IMP team (Representative), and the designated leaders of your church (Leaders) agree to enter a short-term interim ministry partnership to strengthen the church, clarify future direction, and help find the new minister God is calling to serve the church.

-- Extending our agreement beyond the dates specified in this agreement will depend on the church’s need and the Representative’s availability.
-As stated above, we will evaluate the need for extensions of this agreement on a quarter-by-quarter basis.
+- Extending our agreement beyond the dates specified in the “Quarterly Schedule Agreement” will depend on your church’s need and our mutual evaluation of the adequacy of IMP services.
+Your Representative will be available to your congregation for as long as services are requested.
+We will evaluate the need for extensions of this agreement on a quarter-by-quarter basis.

 Responsibilities of the IMP Representative

 - Preaching and Teaching: On scheduled weekends, the Representative agrees to preach for Sunday assemblies and teach classes if desired.
 He will provide a consistent pulpit presence that offers appropriate sermons for the interim season.
 The Representative will also coordinate with one or two designated members gifted in teaching/preaching to extend this consistent pulpit presence on weekends the Representative is not present.

 *A Search Consulting Relationship is typically limited to an on-site presence of once per month.
 It is recommended that the church strongly consider a more frequent IMP Representative presence in the final weeks leading up to the arrival of a new minister.

 - Providing Competent Consultation for Church Leaders: The Representative will serve as a consultant with the shepherds, staff, and various ministries as needed and time permits.
 This involves helping leadership evaluate the congregation’s health, challenges, and opportunities while making recommendations for a functioning and effective future.